SEI-ATL-3-8/sequelize-bounties-main/README.md

 <details>
   <summary>Which table should get the foreign key?</summary>
-  hunters: the child entity always gets the foriegn key in a 1-t-m relationship.
+  hunters: the child entity always gets the foreign key in a 1-t-m relationship.
 </details>

 <details>